Bisonai/orakl-docs/en/node-operators-guide/data-feed.md

 Setting a level of logs emitted by a running instance is set through `LOG_LEVEL` environment variable, and can be one of the following: `error`, `warning`, `info`, `debug` and `trace`, ordered from the most restrictive to the least.
 By selecting any of the available options you subscribe to the specified level and all levels with lower restrictiveness.

-Logs are sent to console, and to file which is located at `LOG_DIR` directory.

 `REDIS_HOST` and `REDIS_PORT` represent host and port of [Redis](https://redis.io/) to which all **Orakl Network Data Feed** microservices connect.
 The default values are `localhost` and `6379`, respectively.&#x20;

 The **Orakl Network Data Feed** does not offer a rich REST API, but defines a health check endpoint (`/`) served under a port denoted as `HEALTH_CHECK_PORT`.

-`HOST_SETTINGS_LOG_DIR` is used in [Docker Compose file](https://github.com/Bisonai/orakl/blob/master/core/docker-compose.data-feed.yaml), and represents a location at host where collected log files will be stored.

 Errors and warnings emitted by the **Orakl Network Data Feed** can be [sent to Slack channels through a slack webhook](https://api.slack.com/messaging/webhooks).
 The webhook URL can be set with the `SLACK_WEBOOK_URL` environment variable.